The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Bicyclists Hit in Crosswalks

 One of the most common places where bicycle accidents occur is on crosswalks.
-This can happen from a number of circumstances, all of which might lead to severe injuries to the cyclist.
-If so, the injured biker might be able to pursue compensation against the negligent driver.
+This happens in a number of circumstances, all of which might lead to severe injuries to the cyclist.
+If so, the injured biker should pursue compensation against the negligent driver.

 For example, if a driver fails to slow down or yield the right of way to a bicyclist who is already in a crosswalk, they run the risk of colliding with the bicyclist.
-Other times, a motorist may turn right onto a street without first looking to see if someone is riding their bike into the crosswalk.
+Other times, a motorist turning right onto a street without first looking can hit a bike rider lawfully the crosswalk.

 Potholes and Poorly Maintained Roads